varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 Over time, if you often refresh your VCL and keep the previous versions around, resource consumption will increase, you can't escape that.
-However, most of the time you want only one to pay the price only for the active VCL and keep older VCLs in case you'd need to rollback to a previous version.
+However, most of the time you want to pay the price only for the active VCL and keep older VCLs in case you'd need to rollback to a previous version.

 The VCL temperature allows you to minimize the footprint of inactive VCLs.
 Once a VCL becomes cold, Varnish will release all the resources